MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 To learn more, see [Microsoft Teams Rooms Pro Management.](/microsoftteams/rooms/rooms-pro-management)

-## Enterprise Management of Surface Hub on MTR-W
+## Enterprise Management of Surface Hub running Teams Rooms on Windows

 We recommend you join Surface Hub to Microsoft Entra ID (Azure AD) and manage the device using Microsoft Intune or equivalent mobile device management (MDM) solution.
 The following table describes configuration management options for Intune.